Most powerful way to doFigma Variables

 Pricing

 Start free.
 Upgrade when you need AI assistance, cross-library reference, team seats – or talk to us about enterprise licensing for organization-wide use.
+The Solo VV Mac beta is a free download; these plans apply to the Figma plugin.

 Individual plans are perfect for designers exploring better variable systems.
 Organization-wide or platform use requires an enterprise agreement.
 Enterprise licensing includes org-wide design-to-dev pipelines, multi-brand AI-ready foundations, design system audits and architecture reviews, and clear IP boundaries and branding – VV remains an independent product.